Fuzzy Overlay (Spatial Analyst)

 Input rasters

-A list of input membership rasters to be combined in the overlay.
+A list of input membership rasters that will be combined in the overlay.

 Raster Layer